Board of Directors

 Board Member

 Dan Butler is happy to rejoin the Galveston County CASA Board of Directors.
 He has a lifelong passion for causes that support vulnerable children.
-After serving CASA as an advocate, he joined the newly-formed CASA of Galveston County Board of Directors in 2012 and helped shepard the organization through its early growth phase.
+After serving CASA as an advocate, he joined the newly formed CASA of Galveston County Board of Directors in 2012 and helped shepherd the organization through its early growth phase.

 In 2014, Dan’s son Sullivan was diagnosed with brain cancer which prompted him to step away from charity work.
 Dan is enthusiastic about supporting CASA’s mission once again.